-Teaching Sche me Cre dit Str

-LECTURE TUTORIAL PRACTICAL L+T P TOTAL THE.
+Teaching Sche me Cre dit Str ucture Exam Scheme LECTURE TUTORIAL PRACTICAL L+T Р TOTAL THE.
 SESS.
 PRAC.
-T/W TOTA TOTAL

-4 2 4 1 5 60 40 25 25 150 150
+T/W TO: TOTAL 4 2 4 1 5 60 40 25 25 15 150

 - Provides a balanced approach to learn about Intel 8085 microprocessor from two different disciplines: hardware concepts from electronics point of view and assembly language programming skills from computer science point of view. - To introduce the basic concepts of microprocessor and its interfacing with memory and programmable peripheral chips involving system design. - To develop an in-depth understanding of execution of instructions and how microprocessor communicates with memory and peripheral devices to be used for real time applications.